We need your feedback!

 These professionals have gone through years of additional training (just like their counterparts on the human side) to be able to provide your pet with the latest in lifesaving care.
 They also frequently use equipment which is the same used for us!
 (An MRI machine costs ~$1M.)

-Accordingly, veterinary medical fees can run into the thousands, and even tens of thousands of dollars at specialty hospitals.
+Accordingly, veterinary medical fees can run into the thousands at general hospitals/clinics, and even tens of thousands of dollars at specialty hospitals.
 In fact, lifetime medical bills of $10,000 – $100,000+ are becoming more common.
 Just like us, pets can be protected by medical insurance.

 4 / 9